temporalio/documentation/docs/java-quick-start.md

   HelloWorld    | HelloTemporal1                       | a90989f0-e629-46c8-9dbd-f7e6c374ceea | HelloWorldTaskQueue | 20:43:36   | 20:43:36       | 20:43:36
 ```

-As you can see Workflow Id can be reused while system-generated Run Id uniquely identifies a particular execution of a workflow.
+As you can see Workflow Id can be reused while system-generated Run Id uniquely identifies a particular execution of a Workflow.

-Note - Under no circumstances does Temporal allow more than one instance of an open workflow with the same Id.
-Multiple workflow Ids are required in the case that paralell invocations wish to be supported (such as an Actor patern)
+Note - Under no circumstances does Temporal allow more than one instance of an open Workflow with the same Id.
+Multiple Workflow Ids are required in the case that paralell invocations wish to be supported (such as an Actor patern)

 ### CLI Help